Mastering the Art of Lure Colour

 Conversely, when faced with overcast skies or murky waters, a shift to darker lure colours such as black or brown can be a game-changer.
 These tones create a more visible silhouette against the muted backdrop, making it easier for fish to detect and strike.
 The contrast provided by darker lures is especially advantageous in low-light conditions.

+Consideration of the local prey in the area is paramount.
+Matching your lure color to the prevalent baitfish in the ecosystem can fool the target species into thinking your offering is a natural and appetizing meal.
+Mimicking the local forage not only increases the chances of attracting fish but also triggers their predatory instincts.
 Moreover, the depth at which you are fishing introduces another layer of complexity to the lure colour equation.
 Light penetration diminishes with depth, altering the way colors are perceived underwater.
 To counter this, selecting lure colours that are visible at various depths is crucial.
 Bright colours like yellow and red tend to disappear at greater depths, making them poor choices for deep-water fishing.
 Experimenting with colour variations and observing how they appear at different depths can provide invaluable insights into the preferences of the fish in that specific environment.

 Time of day is another critical variable influencing the effectiveness of lure colour.
 As the sun changes its position in the sky, the angle and intensity of light can impact how fish perceive colours.
 In the early morning or late evening, when the sun is low on the horizon, using warm-coloured lures like orange or gold can mimic the hues of a sunrise or sunset, potentially triggering feeding behavior.